cl-fontana/abcd-docs/docs/source/first_replay.rst

 There is no need to have the hardware connected to the computer, if the user wants to re-run analyses on old data files or wants to debug analysis functions.
 The simulation may also be used as a teaching aid for new users.
 ABCD is delivered with some `example data files <https://github.com/ec-jrc/abcd/tree/main/data>`_ that can be used to get started.
+Do not expect to find excellent data that can lead to a publication, though!
+The authors kept those for them...

 Launching a replay
 ------------------